Age Dependent Hawkes Process: Introduction

+where ${\mathcal F}_{t}$ is the history of the entire network of neurons.
+The Hawkes process is defined by imposing a specific structure on the conditional intensity.

-This allows $\lambda$ to be updated each time a unit jumps, and individual intensities may depend on individual age processes.
-To be more precise, we consider an $N-$dimensional point process $\lp Z^{i}\rp_{i\leq N}$, where each coordinate $Z^{i}$ counts the jump events of the $i$th unit.
+Before giving a precise definition of the age dependent Hawkes process in \Cref{defiHawkes} below, let us start by describing and discussing its related components in a less formal way.
+We consider an $N-$dimensional point process $\lp Z^{i}\rp_{i\leq N}$, where each coordinate $Z^{i}$ counts the jump events of the $i$th unit.
 The intensity of this process is a predictable process depending on the history ${\mathcal F}_{t}$ before and up to time $t.$ It is assumed to have the form

-where $X^{i}_{t}$ is the \textit{memory process}, $\psi^{i}$ the \textit{rate function,} and $A_t^{i} $ the {\it age process} of $Z^{i}$.
+where $X^{i}_{t}$ is the \textit{memory process}, a predictable process depending on the history ${\mathcal F}_{t}$ of the process, $\psi^{i}$ is the \textit{rate function,} and $A_t^{i} $ is the {\it age process} of $Z^{i}$.
 Here follows a brief introduction of the involved objects.

 \textbf{The Rate Function $\lp x,a\rp\mapsto \psi^{i}\lp x,a\rp$} describes how the memory and the age influence the intensity of the $i$th unit.
 The existence of a non-exploding Hawkes process is generally ensured by assuming that $\psi^{i}$ is sub-linear in $x$.
 Often, stronger assumptions such as a uniform bound on $\psi^{i}$ is also imposed to prove basic properties.
-In this article we will work under standard Lipschitz- and linear-growth-conditions, but we shall not need to bound the rate function.
+In this article we will work under standard Lipschitz- and linear-growth-conditions, but we shall not need to bound the rate function nor its Lipschitz constant.

 \textbf{The Age Process $A^{i}_t$} associated to the $i$th process $Z^{i}$ is the time elapsed since the last jump time of $Z^{i}$ before time $t$, that is,

 where $\Delta Z^{i}_{s} = Z^{i}_{s}-Z^{i}_{s-}=Z^{i}_{s}-\lim_{\varepsilon \rightarrow 0+}Z^{i}_{s-\varepsilon}$ are the jumps.